-Sanjay Swamy, Managing Partner, Prime Venture Partners @theswamy
+Sanjay Swamy, Managing Partner, Priven Advisors LLP., investment advisory arm of Prime Venture Partners @theswamy

 If you’re like what most tech entrepreneurs are (including myself), you’re most likely a geek who makes slides with a terrible choice of colors and fonts; and demos with a two-column table!
 When you get an opportunity to present,

 you get overwhelmed and end up spending more time about the problem you’re trying to solve rather than the actual solution.
 In the process you end-up with a disinterested audience and come to the conclusion that “they just don’t get it”!

 Well, here’s a dose of reality.
 They do not get it, and it’s YOUR fault!

 Some people are gifted with excellent visual presentation skills, some with a sense of humor and then there are still others who have an impactful personality that makes them stand out from the crowd.
 However most of us mortals don’t have any of the above.
 And when we do try and imitate others, we’re simply not ourselves.
 The resulting presentations therefore tend to be even less effective.

 Is there a magic formula — a template?
 Here are some tips.

 The most effective presentations follow the below structure: